1.5.3 Did you receive inheritance or gifts with a value of NOK 100,000 or more during 2019?

 Are you a missionary/employee on an unpaid assignment for an organisation?

-If you have worked on an unpaid assignment for an organisation or received a gift from a close family member totalling NOK 100,000 or more, you must declare it under this item.
+If you have worked on an unpaid assignment for an organisation and received a financial support from a close family member totalling NOK 100,000 or more, you must declare it under item 1.5.4 Unpaid assignments for an organisation.

 If you have worked on an unpaid assignment for an organisation and received financial support from anyone other than close family, you must enter the total value of such contributions under item 2.1.1.
 See more about this here.